How to Find a Burial in

 1297 Chemin de la Foret

-within the larger (primarily Protestant) Mount Royal Cemetery.
-Enter
+larger (primarily Protestant) Mount Royal Cemetery.
+Enter through the

-through the gates at the end of the street, keep to the left after the entrance
+gates at the end of the street, keep to the left after the entrance area.

 Sections: